solomonrapoport/Phase-2-Project/README.md

 -Other independent variables, which may or may not impact price, but would be interesting to take a look at, such as:

 + Exterior paint color/design

-  --Presence of home amenities/luxuries (e.g. pool, gym, sports court)
++ Presence of home amenities/luxuries (e.g. pool, gym, sports court)

-  --Local crime rates
++ Local crime rates

-  --Distance from commercial hubs (e.g. Seattle)
++ Distance from commercial hubs (e.g. Seattle)

-  --Property taxes
++ Property taxes

 # For More Information